ALL Metrics

 Statistical analysis

-All tests were performed in triplicate, and the results are presented as mean ± standard error of the mean (SEM), analyzed by one-way ANOVA-Tukey post hoc test for multiple comparisons.
-SPSS (RRID: SCR_013726) version 25 was used for statistical analysis; P < 0.05, was considered significant.
+All tests were performed in triplicate, and the results are presented as mean ± standard error of the mean (SEM), analyzed by one-way ANOVA followed by Tukey post hoc test for multiple comparisons.
+SPSS (RRID: SCR_013726) version 25 was used for statistical analysis; P < 0.05 was considered significant.

 Results